thereisnotime/SheLLM/README.md

 ## Features

+- ChatGPT/OpenAI support.
+- Groq support.
 - Shell wrapper that can provide suggestions (and execute commands).
 - Knows about previous commands and their output (context awareness).
 - Confirmation before executing commands.
-- ChatGPT integration.
-- Groq integration.
+- Retry mechanism in prompt generation.
 - Supports most of the standard terminal shortcuts.

 ## Motivation